ionic-team/ionic-framework/BREAKING.md

 <h2 id="version-8x-components">Components</h2>

+<h4 id="version-8x-alert">Alert</h2>

+**iOS**

+- The height of the checkbox has decreased from `26px` to `22px`.
+This change was made to match the native iOS checkbox height.
+- The border width of the unchecked checkbox has increased from `1px` to `2px`.
+This change was made to match the native iOS checkbox border width.

 <h4 id="version-8x-button">Button</h4>

 - Button text now wraps by default.
 If this behavior is not desired, add the `ion-text-nowrap` class from the [CSS Utilities](https://ionicframework.com/docs/layout/css-utilities).

+<h4 id="version-8x-checkbox">Checkbox</h2>

+**iOS**

+- The height of the checkbox has decreased from `26px` to `22px`.
+This change was made to match the native iOS checkbox height.
+- The border width of the unchecked checkbox has increased from `1px` to `2px`.
+This change was made to match the native iOS checkbox border width.

 <h4 id="version-8x-content">Content</h4>